Ooceraea biroi: Cyclic life history

 Like many myrmecophagous ants, O. biroi exhibits synchronized oviposition and cyclic behavior, shifting between a reproductive phase and a foraging phase.
 The reproductive phase begins when a cohort of larvae pupate and all the adults in the colony activate their ovaries.
 Thelytokously produced eggs are then laid synchronously after about four days and develop for roughly 10 days while the adults remain within the nest, cleaning and tending the eggs and pupae.
-Eggs hatch roughly two weeks into the reproductive phase, and then a few days later, the foraging phase begins with emergence of new adults from the pupae.
+Eggs hatch roughly two weeks into the reproductive phase, and then a few days later, the foraging phase begins with the emergence of new adults from the pupae.
 Adults forage for the next two weeks, raiding the nests of other ant species to bring back food for the larvae.
 The cycle completes with the pupation of the new larval cohort and the resumption of the reproductive phase.

 Genetics and genomics

 Parthenogenesis is a natural form of reproduction in which growth and development of embryos occur without fertilisation.
 Thelytoky is a particular form of parthenogenesis in which the development of a female individual occurs from an unfertilized egg.
-Automixis is a form of thelytoky, but different kinds of automixis are seen.
+Automixis is a form of thelytoky, but different kinds are seen.
 The kind of automixis relevant here is one in which two haploid products from the same meiosis combine to form a diploid zygote.

 Because O. biroi can be very easily maintained in laboratory conditions, it has attracted attention as a potential model organism for studying the molecular biology of sociality.
 Laboratory maintenance is made easy by the clonality of the species; a few individuals placed in an airtight box and given ant brood as food can be grown up into many large colonies.
 Clonal reproduction is achieved by automixis with central fusion (see diagram), as is common in the Hymenoptera, yet unlike most clonal Hymenoptera, loss of heterozygosity is extraordinarily slow.
 The upshot of this is that offspring are almost genetically identical to the parent, allowing nearly complete control over the genotype of experimental subjects.
 Finally, since O. biroi colonies are queenless and all workers reproduce, generation time is about two months (the developmental time of a single individual), rather than many years as is the case for most ant species.

+It has been also reported that clonal raider ants have a supergene on their 13 chromosome which normally is present heterozygotically and only expressed in homozygous clonal raiders which will possess more queen-like characteristics such having small wing buds, laying twice as many eggs and engaging in social parasitism where the care of their eggs is left to the heterozygous workers.